Necropants: Macabre Icelandic Witchcraft Tradition

 The Strandagaldur Museum of Icelandic Sorcery & Witchcraft in Holmavik tells the story of seventeen people burned at the stake in the 17th century for occult practices.
 The museum’s claim to fame is an exhibit showcasing the macabre legend of Necropants, or nábrók.

 According to legend, necropants could produce an endless flow of coins if done correctly.

-Once worn, the scrotum of the necropants would never empty of coins so long as the original coin remains.
+Once worn, the fleshy pouch between the legs of the necropants would never empty of coins so long as the original coin remained.

 For more on necropants and other bizarre occult traditions of Iceland, check out the museum’s website right here.

 So I obviously wasn’t the first to have an idea like this.

 Encore heureux qu’ils demandaient l’avis au “participant ” 😉